exercism/java/exercises/protein-translation/README.md

+# Protein Translation

-#Translate RNA sequences into proteins.
+Translate RNA sequences into proteins.

 RNA can be broken into three nucleotide sequences called codons, and then translated to a polypeptide like so: